-Since March 12 there have been an increase in the number of bricked Switch reports involving Nyko docks.
+After March 12 there was an increase in the number of bricked Switch reports involving Nyko docks.

-There are also a few reports of FastSnail docks causing issues.
+There were also a few reports of FastSnail docks causing issues.

 - Reddit (reference to FastSnail issues and working with their support in the comments)

 And reports on the Charjenpro dock.